 Fluoride helps promote strong, healthy teeth and enamel and aids in the prevention of tooth decay and cavities.
 Fluoride can is in mouthwash, toothpaste, tap water, and fresh vegetables.

 So it’s likely that your children already get enough fluoride.
 But if they aren’t, the deficiency will start to show up in the form of tooth decay.
 Your dentist can provide in-office topical fluoride applications and may also recommend supplemental rinses to use at home.

 Teeth with deep grooves like molars are a trap for food debris and bacteria that lead to tooth decay.
 A sealant is a coating of plastic that your dentist applies to the chewing surfaces of these teeth and acts as a protective barrier.

 Dentists often apply sealants on baby teeth to keep them healthy until permanent teeth emerge.
 Sealants may also help older children who have healthy permanent teeth.

-Contact Our Dental Office for a Children's Dental Appointment in Madera, CA
+Schedule a Children's Dental Appointment in Madera

 If you’re looking for a gentle and experienced dentist in Madera who can treat your entire family, call us to schedule an exam with Dr. Jason Keledjian.
 His expertise and helpful team can keep your family’s smiles healthy and beautiful.